Photo Source: Copyrighted © 2023

 The Nyahkur people comprise one of Thailand's least known tribes.
 They inhabit valleys surrounded by lush hills in the three central Thailand provinces of Chaiyaphum, Nakhon Ratchasima and Phetchabun.
 The majority of Nyahkur are in Chaiyaphum.
 Most live in mixed villages with Isan and Thai people.

 In the past the Nyahkur were animists enslaved to powerful demons.
-In recent decades, due to the influence of their Thai and Isan neighbours, they have embraced Buddhism.
+In recent decades, due to the influence of their Thai and Isan neighbors, they have embraced Buddhism.
 Practically all Nyahkur now claim to be Buddhists.
 In reality, however, they have retained most of their former animistic practices and placed a veneer of Buddhism over them.
-The Nyahkur 'still believe in many superstitions that affect every area of their lives.
-[They believe in] various spirits that inhabit the surroundings: village guardian spirits, mountain spirits, and soil spirits.
-The spirits are called nthock.
-Evil spirits are blamed for almost everything that goes wrong.
-The Nyahkur wear charms and amulets, such as Buddhist images, necklaces of beads and old silver coins which are believed to protect against injuries, illness, and other sorts of evils.
-It is said that only the wearing of a necklace made of flat pieces of copper has the power to protect against nthock lakthep, the most powerful of all the evil spirits.'
+The Nyahkur believe in various spirits: village guardian spirits, mountain spirits and soil spirits.
+They call these spirits nthock.
+They blame evil spirits for almost everything that goes wrong.
+They believe that if they wear a necklace made of flat pieces of copper to protect them against nthock lakthep, the most powerful evil spirit.
+The Nyahkur wear charms and amulets, such as Buddhist images, necklaces of beads and old silver coins.

-Despite more than 20 years of missionary effort, there are no known Nyahkur Christians today.
+Despite more than 40 years of missionary effort, there are no known Nyahkur Christians today.
 A team of missionaries first moved into the village of Ban Wang Ai Pho in 1982, and they have worked there since.
-One source says, 'They were not successful in baptizing the Chaobon [Nyahkur] people, because of the superstitious and animistic nature of their beliefs.
-But they were very successful in studying and preserving Chaobon culture and they gave a helping hand in social, health, administrative and human matters.'
+One source says, "They were not successful in baptizing the Chaobon [Nyahkur] people, because of the superstitious and animistic nature of their beliefs.
+But they were very successful in studying and preserving Chaobon culture and they gave a helping hand in social, health, administrative, and human matters."